-Lawyers for Spousal Agreement Matters in Rolling Meadows and Arlington Heights
+Lawyers for Spousal Agreement Matters

 No one anticipates an untimely death, but responsible people have life insurance so they are prepared if the unexpected becomes a reality.
 In a similar vein, no couple expects to get a divorce, but responsible spouses should have a premarital agreement in case the unexpected occurs.
 Additionally, these documents can resolve disputes before they erupt into conflict and put future plans into writing.
 In terms of the applicable law for prenuptial and postnuptial agreements, Illinois' Uniform Premarital Agreement Act consolidates the applicable rules.